 This instrument out of the Beurmann collection is from Schiedmayer in Stuttgart, Germany, and was built around 1960.
 It cost a fortune, and it still does, so there's only few concert halls which keep one around.
 The celesta is rather tough to play, offering a very tight and limited dynamic response.
 This is due to the hammers not touching moving strings but steel plates.
 However, the dynamics are more pronounced than with a Dulcitone, for example, since the hammers' lever stroke is considerably higher with the celesta.
 The steel plates are oppositely placed in the housing instead of juxtaposed placement.

 Under the hood of the celesta - photo by Andreas E. Beurmann

 Capturing the dynamic shades of the instrument, we recorded every note with 16 different samples.
-We recorded the release sounds as well, providing 8 varitions of each key release sound to complete the virtual celesta.
-In addition, the library contains an essay in English from Prof. Beurmann, explaining both the historical and musical background of the instrument.
+We recorded the release sounds as well, providing eight varitions of each key release sound to complete the virtual celesta.
+In addition, the library contains an essay in English by Dr. Andreas Beurmann, explaining the background of the instrument.

 The sample library contains nearly 1.200 single recordings.

 For the recording process, we employed custom-made Wagner™ U47w® tube microphones in conjunction with Crane Song™ Flamingo® preamps and Universal Audio™ 2192® digital converters.
 The samples were recorded at 192 kHz/24 bits, downsampled to your resolution of choice.

 Brand names, trademarks and product names belong to their respective owners.